Counterpart Recap: Do Unto Others

 The only operative seeing things clearly now is Nia, who doesn’t appear to have an agenda beyond sorting out what happened at OI and rooting out any double agents who may still be lingering.
 Her meeting with Emily is mostly an exercise in padding in the dark — Emily’s memories pre-accident are still too fuzzy to trust — but she does come away with the idea that the “Shadow” was not Aldrich but a woman.
 And when she finds out who that woman is, she may have a question or two for her partner.

-• “Outside In” was directed by Kyle Patrick Alvarez, an indie filmmaker whose most recent feature was The Stanford Prison Experiment, a look at the notorious 1971 academic study on the psychology of imprisonment.
+• This episode, along with last week’s “Outside In,” was directed by Kyle Patrick Alvarez, an indie filmmaker whose most recent feature was The Stanford Prison Experiment, a look at the notorious 1971 academic study on the psychology of imprisonment.
 The study, which divided lightly compensated college students into prisoners and guards, proved so stressful and violent that it was abandoned after six days, but it suggested some valuable insights into prisons as incubators for authoritarian abuse.
 It’s a film worth seeing, and it seems apropos for Alvarez to be the one to stage scenes at Echo, another ugly experiment in incarceration.

 • The show’s point of view on the Prime world has been consistently negative, reinforced this week by Echo, which essentially treats its citizens as involuntary sources of information, with no rights or humanity worthy of consideration.
 Yet the premise that Alpha deliberately attempted to wipe out Prime through disease strikes me as a fair basis for retaliation.
 They’re painted as extremists and terrorists on the show, but they kind of have a point.